 Susan Carpenter MS, LPC earned a Master’s Degree in Clinical Mental Health Counseling at the University of North Carolina at Greensboro.
 Susan has a range of experience in working with adults, children and families with a range of emotional and behavioral issues including Post-traumatic Stress Disorder, Depression, Anxiety, and Attention-Deficit/Hyperactivity Disorder.

 Susan is certified in Family Centered Treatment which combines Structural Family Therapy with Emotion Focused Therapy.
-This approach focuses on family strengths and helps family members see repetitive interactional patterns that make up the structure of the family.
+This approach focuses on family strengths and helps family members see repetitive patterns of interaction that make up the structure of the family.
 Susan often combines creative approaches and mindfulness with more research-based therapy including Cognitive-Behavioral Therapy and Solution-Focused Therapy.
 The treatment approach is specific to the individual and/or family.
 Susan is also working toward becoming a Registered Play Therapist and uses play therapy activities with children.